-The Faculty of Science encourages all full-time students who have completed at least ★15 credits at the University of Alberta, who are in satisfactory standing in their program with a CGPA of at least 2.5 and have a GPA of at least 2.7 in their most recently completed term, to consider a period of study abroad.
+The Faculty of Science encourages all full-time students who have completed at least $\pm 15$ credits at the University of Alberta, who are in satisfactory standing in their program with a CGPA of at least 2.7 in their most recently completed term, to consider a period of study abroad.
 This program is administered by University of Alberta International and details of this competitive program can be found on their website www. international.ualberta.ca/studyabroad.